-The RCI-1502 allows the user to view both the UNCALIBRATED or the CALIBRATED signal from a given sensor (refer to the Function Code Listing at the rear of this manual).
+The RCI-1502 allows the user to view both the UNCALIBRATED or the CALIBRATED signal from a given sensor (refer also to Section 8.3.
+"Function Codes" at the rear of this manual).

 When viewing the UNCALIBRATED signal from a sensor, make sure the number displayed is less than 999 and is more than 32 as you work the sensor through its working range.
 This is the correct operating range.
 Also make sure that the numbers displayed in the window are changing in a nice, smooth manner.
 If you find that the number is too unstable (i.e. changes by more than 10), then you should check the connections to the RCI-1502 (refer to Section 6.
 "Troubleshooting").